Campaign Vision for Law and Justice in Gallatin County

 -

-Support Victims + Families
+✅ Support Victims + Families

 As members of society, we are all charged with protecting the vulnerable.
 Caring for those impacted by violent crime through timely support and assistance can be fundamental to recovery.

-As County Attorney, I will ensure that victims and their families are protected from further harm, threats, and harassment by the offender, and that their experience within the judicial system is marked with dignity, respect, and fairness.
+As County Attorney, I will continue to ensure that victims and their families are protected from further harm, threats, and harassment by the offender, and that their experience within the judicial system is marked with dignity, respect, and fairness.

 This especially applies to the protection of children and the elderly.